Tech-Curriculums/Command-Line-Interface-101/CLI-101/SSH-Tutorial/README.md

 Typical Uses:

-* Added `Hotfixes` to your website/web-application.
+* Added :fire: `Hotfixes` :fire: to your website/web-application.
 * System Administration -- locking down your server from being trolled.
+* System Admin -- checking in on your system with the power of the command line
+* Setting up a Server or another computer remotely
 * Getting files from a Server or another computer (using `scp` transfer protocol)